Richl-lab/recognize-unusual-logins/README.md

    FindMaliciousEvents --help
    ```
 ### Examples
-Find Unusual Logins from 2021-06-01 to 2021-07-01:
+Find unusual logins from 2021-06-01 to 2021-07-01:
    ```sh
    FindMaliciousEvents raw_data.csv . -d m 2021-06-01 2021-07-01
    ```
-Find Unusual Logins with the use of kNN and rank it:
+Find unusual logins with the use of kNN and rank it:
    ```sh
    FindMaliciousEvents raw_data.csv . -m kNN -r
    ```
-Find Unusual Logins from a existing feature set, that was create with this software:
+Find unusual logins from a existing feature set, that was create with this software:
    ```sh
    FindMaliciousEvents features.csv . -e
    ```
+## Roadmap

 ## License